-With his retirement from the University of Alberta on June 30, 2013, Dr. Soskolne's on-going research is associated with writing and publishing, particularly in collaboration with his colleagues at the University of Canberra, Australia, where he currently holds the position of Visiting Fellow through December 31, 2013 and Adjunct Professor (since July, 2013).
-He also remains involved with publishing as a commentator and journal reviewer.
+With his retirement from the University of Alberta on June 30, 2013, Dr. Soskolne's on-going research through 2019 was associated with writing and publishing, particularly in collaboration with his colleagues at the University of Canberra, Australia, where he held the position of Visiting Fellow through December 31, 2013 and Adjunct Professor (July, 2013 – September, 2019).
+He also remained engaged with publishing as a commentator and journal reviewer.

 Global, Regional, and Local Ecological Change and Public Health

-Dr. Soskolne's focus is on the public health implications of declines in ecological integrity, locally, regionally and globally.
-He is recognized for the use of epidemiological methods — through the sub-specialty of "eco-epidemiology" — to inform this line of research.
-Furthermore, he is interested in the policy implications of global change for public health, and in bridging professional ethics and epidemiological methods in risk management for policy and law.
+Dr. Soskolne's focus remains on the public health implications of declines in ecological integrity, locally, regionally and globally.
+He is recognized for his use of epidemiological methods — through the sub-specialty of "eco-epidemiology" — to inform this line of research.
+Furthermore, he remains interested in the policy implications of global change for public health, and in bridging professional ethics and epidemiological methods to risk management for policy and law.

-– Policy documents and position statements that he collaborates on with the Canadian Public Health Association (CPHA), the Collegium Ramazzini, and the Joint Policy Committee of the Societies of Epidemiology (JPC-SE)
+– Policy documents and position statements that he continues to collaborate on with the Collegium Ramazzini and the International Network for Epidemiology in Policy (formerly the International Joint Policy Committee of the Societies of Epidemiology (IJPC-SE)).

 Active Book Projects

-– Reviewer of two books, one on Climate Change and Global Health, and the other being a Festschrift to honour the pioneering contributions of Anthony (Tony) J. McMichael to the broad field of environmental and occupational epidemiology.
+– Reviewer and co-editor of books published between 2012 and 2015, one on Climate Change and Global Health, another a Festschrift to honour the pioneering contributions of Anthony (Tony) J. McMichael to the broad field of environmental and occupational epidemiology.